 and the Federation of Genealogical Societies 35th Annual Conference, Sept.
 7-10,

 2011, in Springfield, Ill.

 To see examples of Martin Fischer's genealogical research and writing, click the Home button below.
 To hire him to work for you on a family history or other project, please contact him by clicking here.
-To read Martin's professional career resume, click here.
+To read Martin's professional career resume, click on the LinkedIn button below.

 Selected writings by Martin Fischer